Are you familiar with the Net Promoter Score as a customer success metric?

 Again, the goal is to get the customer more involved in participating in a conversation so you can improve their experience.

-Check out our webinar on strategies for Addressing NPS detractors here where we explore the best way to engage with detractors, how they can actually shape your brand, and share real-world examples of how to communicate with them.
+Check out our webinar on strategies for Addressing NPS detractors here where Debra explores more on the best way to engage with detractors, and we hear from an expert panel about how detractors can actually shape your brand.

 What’s On an NPS Survey?